Problems with quoting?

 Problems including images in your posted work?

-If you’re a Premium member, you can include images in the work you post.
+Premium members can include images in their posted work.
 For step by step instructions on how to do that, see this entry in our general FAQ.

 Problems with making links clickable in forums posts?